-The Pool is governed by a Cooperative Board, which is comprised of one designated representative from each participating members and a six member Executive Board.
-Five members elected by the Cooperative Board and the ESD Superintendent comprise the Executive Board.
-ESD #123 is responsible for conducting the business affairs of the Pool.
+For fiscal year 2018, there are 38 school district members in the Pool in addition to the CR ESD 113.
+The Pool is governed by a Cooperative Board, which is comprised of one designated representative from each participating member and a six member Executive Board.
+Five members elected by the Cooperative Board and the CR ESD 113 Superintendent comprise the Executive Board.